BernhardWenzel/markdown-search/README.md

 ## Choose only nouns as tags (recommended)

-To enable it, uncomment lines 71-79 in `markdown_parser.py` and delete line 69
+To enable it, uncomment lines 71-79 in `markdown_parser.py` and delete line 69 (or checkout the branch "noun_tags")

     3: # from nltk.tag import pos_tag
     68: if tags: